ETHS - Ethnic Studies

 ETHS 330.
 Ethnic America, 1500-1924 (3).

-General education advanced further study course.
+General education social and behavioral sciences advanced further study course.
 Cross-listed as HIST 332.
-An introduction to the ethnic experience from the 1500s to the 1920s.
+Introduces the ethnic experience from the 1500s to the 1920s.
 Themes include the context of emigration, immigration laws, nativism and exclusion, adaptation and acculturation, community development and political empowerment.
 Course includes diversity content.

 ETHS 331.
 The Black Family (3).

-General education advanced further study course.
+General education social and behavioral sciences advanced further study course.
 Examines the fictional and factual images of black American families from slavery to the present.
 Focuses on the adaptive abilities of poor, working class and middle class black families.
 Course includes diversity content.
 Prerequisites: ETHS 100, 210, or instructor's consent.

 ETHS 332.
 The Native American (3).

-General education advanced further study course.
+General education social and behavioral sciences advanced further study course.
 Examines contemporary issues facing the Native American, focusing on the Osage tribe.
 Course includes diversity content.

 ETHS 334.
 Ethnic America in the 20th Century (3).

-General education advanced further study course.
+General education social and behavioral sciences advanced further study course.
 Cross-listed as HIST 333.
-An in-depth study of the ethnic experience in the 20th century.
-Major historical topics include identity formations, inter-generational conflict, class differentiation and social mobility, the politics of ethnicity, resistance and civil rights movements, the racialization of immigration laws, and transnationalism.
+In-depth study of the ethnic experience in the 20th century.
+Major historical topics include identity formations, intergenerational conflict, class differentiation and social mobility, the politics of ethnicity, resistance and civil rights movements, the racialization of immigration laws, and transnationalism.
 Course includes diversity content.

 ETHS 350.
 Workshop (1-4).